 Before we can even go further, FIFO and LIFO have been mentioned several in the post, but what are they?
 If you are going to understand the average costing method better and distinctively, we must look at them.
 Let’s start with.

-The first in the first method involves the first item purchased is the first one to be sold.
+The first in first method involves the first item purchased being the first one to be sold.
 It implies at the buying cost of the first item is the cost of the first item sold.
 This results in closed inventory that you report on the balance sheet showing the approximate current cost, whose value is based on the most recent purchase.
 So, when prices are rising (Inflationary environment), the ending inventory will be more as opposed to other methods.

 The last in first out method involves the cost of the previous item purchased becomes the price for the first item to be sold.
 The cost of the last item you are buying should be the cost of the first item you sell.
 This culminates in the closure of inventory reported on the balance sheet as the cost of the earliest item that you purchased.
 Your ending inventory will be valued based on the previous costs.
-In an inflammatory environment LIFO method results in ending inventory that is less than the prevailing cost.
+In an inflammatory environment, the LIFO method results in ending inventory that is less than the prevailing cost.
 Simply put, when prices are rising, the cost will be lower.

 It is the easiest to calculate because it tells you the specific source of purchase inventory.
 It is used in high-priced inventory, like car sales.
 If a car dealership buys a vehicle at $20000 and sells it at $70000, they will want to show the exact cost of the sold car as opposed to another car.
-In other words, using the unique identification helps you to match the inventory costs and the revenue generated.
+In other words, using unique identification helps you to match the inventory costs and the revenue generated.